marcocarollo/Lunar-Lander/README.md

 - [Expected SARSA](src/ESARSA_lander.py)
 - [Q-Learning](src/Q_lander.py)

+To apply these algorithms, the environment is discretized using a tile coding approach.
+To reduce the effect of the curse of dimensionality, the discretization is performed in a more effective way.

 Each model's hyperparameters are tuned using a grid search approach.
 The results of this analysis are available in the following folders:

 - [data](data) folder, for a general statistical analysis of the performance.